mattlaver/blog.laver.io/_posts/2017-04-13-jekyll-part-1-create.markdown

 categories: jekyll ci azure
 ---

-I've started this blog to begin recording my thoughts around my experienced with code and the craftsmanship that goes with it.
+I've started this blog to begin recording my thoughts around my experience with delivering software.

-I'm also a big fan of automating software so it makes sense that I write up how I automated the blogging platform I'm using.
+I'm a big fan of automating software so it makes sense that I write up how I automated the blogging platform I'm using.

 There is certainly no shortage of tools for blogging but before I start throwing code at the solution I had some requirements to think about: